ianimbuga/Annagram-PlatForm/README.md

 ## Overview

-The Social Media Platform allows users to post content, and interact with others through comments and likes.
+The Annagram Platform allows users to post content, and interact with others through comments and likes.

 This project features: